 - Electrical injuries including burns.

 Whenever a worker gets hurt because of his or her work tasks, the employer is responsible regardless of whether safety precautions were followed.
 A worker should receive workers’ compensation benefits, including payment of medical costs, loss of wages and disability income.
 Workers need to report injuries to their employers to receive these benefits.
 If a dispute arises, workers may also submit Employee Claim - Form 110 to the Massachusetts Department of Industrial Accidents for help resolving the disagreement over benefits.
 Our law firm can assist with initial work injury claims as well as in resolving coverage and benefits disputes.

-Schedule your free consultation with a Newton workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Newton workers’ compensation lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.